Pricing Novel Goods: Introduction

+The fact that the principal privately learns over time connects our setting to informed principal problems, but with some crucial differences.
+The literature on the informed principal problem \citep{myerson_mechanism_1983,maskin_principal-agent_1990,maskin_principal-agent_1992,skreta_informed_2011,mylovanov_informed-principal_2012,mylovanov_mechanism_2014} assumes that the principal has private information at the contract design stage and cannot commit not to use this information.
+For the specific bilateral bargaining setting we are considering, however, \cite{yilankaya_note_1999} shows that the \cite{williams_efficient_1987} result, which assumes that mechanism is designed by a third party that wishes to maximize the seller's profit continues to hold when the informed seller designs the mechanism.
+It could be argued that we expand on this literature by looking at a ``not-yet informed'' principal problem, where the issue is not that the principal's choice of a mechanism itself may leak information to the agent but that the principal may not be relied on to report her private information, once learned, truthfully.

-There is also a strong connection to the literature on limited commitment and Coasian dynamics.
-Since \cite{coase_durability_1972} and \cite{bulow_durable-goods_1982} it has been known that a monopolist who lacks commitment power may not be able to exploit his position, as forward-looking buyers would simply wait and get a better price in the future.
-The literature on mechanism design with limited commitment has taken this as a starting point and studied various ways how the principal can at least partially overcome this problem \cite{bester_contracting_2001,vartiainen_auction_2013,gerardi_role_2014,deb_dynamic_2015,doval_optimal_2019,fugger_sequential_2019,liu_auctions_2019,doval_mechanism_2022}.
-In our model, the seller cannot be relied upon to report her future cost truthfully and thus needs to ensure that an ex-ante contract is designed in a way that is incentive-compatible not just for the buyer, but for her future self.
-By delaying contracting this issue is resolved, but at the cost of delayed execution.
-One way to interpret our main findings is that in such situations, it may be in the principal's interest to voluntarily choose a limited commitment contract (by not committing to a future price) as a way to overcome her incentive problem. \footnote{There is also a connection to renegotiation proof contracts \citep{hart_contract_1988,dewatripont_commitment_1988}, which is another form of limited commitment: principals lack the ability to commit to a contract that may be ex-post Pareto dominated.
-Typically, this literature looks for contracts that won't be renegotiated, whereas our dynamic mechanism can be interpreted as a sequence of distinct contracts.}
+There is also a connection to the literature on limited commitment and Coasian dynamics.
+Since \cite{coase_durability_1972} and \cite{bulow_durable-goods_1982}, it has been known that a monopolist who lacks commitment power may not be able to exploit his position, as forward-looking buyers would simply wait and get a better price in the future.
+The literature on mechanism design with limited commitment has taken this as a starting point and studied various ways how the principal can at least partially overcome this problem \cite{bester_contracting_2001,vartiainen_auction_2013,gerardi_role_2014,deb_dynamic_2015,doval_optimal_2024,fugger_sequential_2019,liu_auctions_2019,doval_mechanism_2022}.
+In these models, the optimal contract is typically dynamic with a decreasing sequence of offers.
+In our model, with two-part tariffs the seller can achieve optimality by trading immediately, but when one focuses on pricing contracts, then as long as the buyer and seller value the future enough, dynamic contracts can improve on static ones.
+This is because a dynamic contract allows the seller to discriminate between high types---who trade immediately---and intermediate types, who trade later, once the seller's cost is known.
+The key here is that the seller does not have to learn exactly the buyer's type at time 0, only whether this type is high or not.
+This allows the seller to dampen her future's self incentives when trading with intermediate types.\footnote{There is also a connection to renegotiation proof contracts \citep{hart_contract_1988,dewatripont_commitment_1988}, which is another form of limited commitment: principals lack the ability to commit to a contract that may be ex-post Pareto dominated.}